Senthamizh Selvan

 Senthamizh Selvan is a 1994 Indian Tamil-language action drama film, written and directed by Manoj Kumar.
-The film stars Prashanth and Madhoo, while music was given by M. S. Viswanathan and Ilaiyaraaja as a team.
+The film stars Prashanth and Madhoo in the lead roles, while music was given by M. S. Viswanathan and Ilaiyaraaja as a team.
 It was released on 12 August 1994.

 Plot

 Vijay Bhoopathy and Sundarapandian have been friends.
 Bhoopathy is an atheist, while Sundarapandian is a temple priest.
 Bhoopathy's son Selvan and Sundarapandian's daughter Vaidegi fall in love with each other.
 Muthukalai is Vijayakumar's brother-in-law.
 His daughter Meenakshi is also madly in love and vows to marry Selvan.
 Against their families' wishes, Prashanth and Madhoo elope.
 Ever since, the two families hate each other.
 Later, Bhoopathy is murdered in front of his wife Janaki, who becomes mentally sick from the shock.
 Selvan comes to the village, announces that he is the son of Bhoopathy and tries to treat his mentally affected mother.
 Sundarapandian tries to kill Selvan to claim the huge property left by Prashanth's father.
 How Selvan saves the mother, property and how he marries Madhoo forms the rest of the story.